Skip to Main Content

 Women's and Gender Studies research takes an interdisciplinary approach to the study of gender, its function in cultures and societies, and its intersections with race and class.
 Some common themes within the broad subject of Women's and Gender studies include, but are not limited to, feminist theory, ecofeminism, LGBTQ+ studies, women's literature, and healthcare.

-This LibGuide is an overview for how to do research pertaining to the field of Women's and Gender Studies.
+This LibGuide is an overview of how to do research within the field of Women's and Gender Studies.
 It is not an exhaustive list of articles, books, and databases, but rather a guide for how to find resources within the George A. Smathers Libraries at UF.
 For further assistance, please contact the Women's and Gender Studies subject specialist librarian.

 Introduction to Research